zackdraws/zackdraws.github.io/README.md

        - git commit -m "message " - commits and attaches a message
        - git push - pushes changes to repository
 ## File Descriptions
 - the [Index.html] is the  homepage.
+This is the page that visitors will be greeted with.

 ### HTML
 each doctype file starts with